Ruhollah Khomeini: Family and descendants

 In 1929, or possibly 1931, Khomeini married Khadijeh Saqafi, the daughter of a cleric in Tehran.
-Some sources report that Khomeini married Saqafi when she was ten years old, while others state that she was fifteen years old.
+Some sources report that Khomeini married Saqafi when she was ten years old, while others state that she was fifteen.
 By all accounts, their marriage was harmonious and happy.
 She died on 21 March 2009 at the age of 93.
 They had seven children, though only five survived infancy.
 His daughters all married into either merchant or clerical families, and both his sons entered into religious life.
 Mostafa, the elder son, died in 1977 while in exile in Najaf, Iraq with his father and was rumored by supporters of his father to have been murdered by SAVAK.
 Ahmad Khomeini, who died in 1995 at the age of 50, was also rumoured to be a victim of foul play but this time at the hands of Ali Khamenei's regime.
 Zahra Mostafavi, a professor at the University of Tehran and still alive, is perhaps his "most prominent daughter".